jaxgoodlabs/bigmaptosavethefuture/README.md

 - Grant research and proposal development
 - Project coordination / Task Leads

-Contributors are also encouraged to pitch their own ideas for future development.
+Volunteers are also encouraged to pitch their own ideas for future development.
 Our work style is open and highly collaborative, and many of our tasks are designed to be self-guided.
 Whether you're looking to learn a new skill, level up existing skills, or build your portfolio, please let us know how we can make this experience as valuable to you as it is for us.

-## Quicklinks
+## Useful Links
 1. [EcoRestoration Alliance homepage](https://www.ecorestorationalliance.org/)
 2. [Big Map prototype](experience.arcgis.com/experience/a119844161254f0d8d397b255f392174/page/Map-Viewer/)
 3. [ERA Initiative 20x20 Technical Partner profile](https://initiative20x20.org/partners/ecorestoration-alliance)